-Occurrence of Transfer Discovery of Transfer Penalty begins with Duration of Penalty Within 5- year look back During Application Process First month of transfer Full 60 months (penalty not calculated).
-The individual could enter a nursing facility to trigger the start date of the penalty which would then be a calculated period.
-If the individual discharged from the nursing facility during the penalty period, the penalty would continue to the expiration date, at which time HCBS eligibility could be re-evaluated.
-Prior to approval within 5- year look back After HCBS approval Beginning Date of HCBS eligibility Calculated using transfer divisor in effect as of the date of the last recorded case action (application, redetermination or special recorded in MEDS) After HCBS Approval After HCBS approval First month of transfer Calculated using transfer divisor in effect as of the date of the last recorded case action (application, redetermination or special recorded in MEDS)
+Occurrence Discovery of Penalty begins with Duration of Penalty

+of Transfer Transfer

+individual discharged from the

+nursing facility during the

+penalty period, the penalty

+would continue to the expiration

+date, at which time HCBS

+eligibility could be re-evaluated.

+Prior to After HCBS Beginning Date of Calculated using transfer divisor

+approval approval HCBS eligibility in effect as of the date of the

+within 5-year last recorded case action

+look back (application, redetermination or

+special recorded in MEDS)

+After HCBS After HCBS First month of Calculated using transfer divisor

+Approval approval transfer in effect as of the date of the

+last recorded case action

+(application, redetermination or

+special recorded in MEDS)

-^{} The count starts with the 1st month of transfer, not the specific date within the month that the transfer occurred, i.e., if the transfer occurred on 03/19/2012, the count starts with March, rather than on March 19th.
+The count starts with the 1st month of transfer, not the specific date within the month that the transfer occurred, i.e., if the transfer occurred on 03/19/2012, the count starts with March, rather than on March 19th.
 Prior policy required a penalty to start when the HCBS individual was receiving an institutional level of care, not when the individual would otherwise be receiving a level of care.